 Low-intensity sounds emitted by functioning outer hair cells of the cochlea are known as otoacoustic emissions (OAEs).
 These emissions are caused by the energy produced by the outer hair cells in response to a brief single click stimulus that covers a broad frequency range (such as transient evoked otoacoustic emissions, TEOAEs).
 A probe is inserted into the ear canal containing speakers that produce sounds and a microphone to measure the resulting TEOAEs.
 OAE testing requires no behavioral or interactive feedback by the individual being tested.
-The HEARRING group decided that TEOAEs should be administered prior to implantation in all age categories to characterize sensitivity and functional hearing and to differentiate between the sensory and neural components of hearing loss.
-For the case example presented in this study, the bilateral absence of TEOAEs in the presence of A type tympanogram prior to cochlear implantation is suggestive of cochlear (outer hair cell) dysfunction (table 3).
+The HEARRING group decided that TEOAEs should be administered before implantation in all age categories to characterize sensitivity and functional hearing and to differentiate between the sensory and neural components of hearing loss.
+For the case example presented in this study, the bilateral absence of TEOAEs in the presence of A type tympanogram before cochlear implantation is suggestive of cochlear (outer hair cell) dysfunction (Figure 1).
 Further investigation is required to support and confirm this finding.

-Auditory Brainstem Response (ABR) Audiometry
+Auditory Brainstem Response (ABR) Audiometry.

 Extensive literature searches support a strong correlation between estimated auditory brainstem (ABR) thresholds and behavioral pure-tone audiometry thresholds.
-As a result, ABR evaluation is widely accepted for the identification and diagnosis of hearing loss in the paediatric population [6].
-Therefore, ABR is essential as a preoperative objective tool to quantify the degree of hearing loss in all age categories as shown in table 3 [7].
-Prior to implantation, no reproducible ABR responses could be found at hearing levels up to and including 90 dB nHL in the case example presented.
+As a result, ABR evaluation is widely accepted for the identification and diagnosis of hearing loss in the pediatric population (7).
+Therefore, ABR is essential as a preoperative objective tool to quantify the degree of hearing loss in all age categories as shown in figure 1 (8).
+Before implantation, no reproducible ABR responses could be found at hearing levels up to and including 90 dB nHL in the case example presented.

-Evoked compound action potentials (eCAP) of the auditory nerve
+Evoked compound action potentials (eCAPs) of the auditory nerve